JuliaStats/Distributions.jl/docs/src/censored.md

 # Censored Distributions

-In *censoring* of data, values exceeding an upper limit (right censoring) or falling below a lower limit (left censoring), or both (censoring) are replaced by the corresponding limit itself.
+In *censoring* of data, values exceeding an upper limit (right censoring) or falling below a lower limit (left censoring), or both (interval censoring) are replaced by the corresponding limit itself.
-The package provides the `censored` function which creates the most appropriate distribution to represent a censored version of a given distribution.
+The package provides the `censored` function, which creates the most appropriate distribution to represent a censored version of a given distribution.